+How to Elope in Pirate’s Alley New Orleans?
 New Orleans is known for its historic landmarks and rich artistic culture.
 Due to its large amount of parks, hotels, aesthetic streets and historic landmarks, it is also a wonderful place to get married.
 There are many places that cater specifically to elopements in this exciting city, from beautiful plantations to magical parks overflowing with historic oaks.

 One of the most popular places to get married is in Pirates Alley, where people come from all over the country just to visit.
-This simple “alley” is a part of the historic French Quarter and is known for its beautiful architecture and access to restaurants and other quaint shops, as well as bordering the gorgeous St. Louis Cathedral.
+This simple “alley” is a part of the historic French Quarter and is known for its beautiful architecture and access to bars and other quaint shops, as well as bordering the gorgeous St. Louis Cathedral.

 It’s up for contention whether or not there were ever really “pirates” there, but the alley was known for its colorful and intriguing variety of patrons, where it’s said everyone from General Andrew Jackson to William Faulkner paid a visit.